Does Marriage Counseling Really Work

 The Gottman Approach:

 This approach emphasizes helping couples with stronger relationships.
 Couples develop a healthy relationship based on a model called Sound Relationship House.
 This model is backed by more than 40 years of research by the Gottman Institute.
-This approach focuses on teaching couples to grow in trust and commitment while becoming emotionally intelligent couples.

 Individual Counseling:

 Generally, marriage counseling is most effective when couples participate and are ready to sort out their relationships.
 When your spouse is not willing to attend counseling, individual counseling can still be helpful.
-In this case, it is more important that your counselor has experience in marital counseling.
-A counselor can still try to help you repair your relationship.
-A trained counselor knows how to work with one spouse by keeping the other in mind during treatment.
+In this case, it is more important that your counselor has experience in marital counseling

 Discernment Counseling:

-It’s a new approach that addresses couple needs when one member is considering leaning out.
 This involves one spouse who wants a divorce while the other tries to save the marriage.
-The objective of this therapy is to clarify what each spouse is thinking, there is a desire to work on a relationship, and understand the problem if spouses decide to work together to repair the marriage.
+The objective of family therapy is to clarify what each spouse is thinking, there is a desire to work on a relationship, and understand the problem if spouses decide to work together to repair the marriage.

 It is more intensive counseling for couples.
 Discernment counseling lasts a few sessions if a couple decides to repair their relationship.
 Therapists will develop a more extensive plan for counseling to address their issues.